BCJuan/SpArSeMod/README.md

 1. The models will be placed in the folder specified in the configuration (currently is hard coded as `models`).
 THink that only pareto models are saved.
 2. Results for the evaluations will be placed in the specified folder in the configuration.
 It consists of a `csv` where results are saved as dataframe, a `json` for the experiment and a txt for the time taken for the whole experiment.

-## Optional Usage

-1. Depending on how your model behaves, that is, how it works with data (for example, sequences in RNNs), you can write a `collate_fn` and pass it to the search program which will use it with the dataloaders.
-As detailed, for example, in

-2. IF using sequences and making explicit a chop, the chop variable should be called `max_len` as in rnn.
-If not chopping, make a fixed parameter in search space.
-Check functions in `architectures\cnn2d_cost.py` -> `split_arrange_pad_n_pack`

-3. Pr
+3. Check notebook

-## Configuration
+# Installation

+1. Clone this repository
+2. Install conda environment: `conda create env -f sparse.yml`
+    1. Alternatively, install packages directly from pip
+3. run `pip install .`
+4. In example you can find a full working example to begin with.

 # Points to solve/improve

 1. Models folder should be specified in the configuration, now is hardcoded
 2. Check batch size for GP works
 3. Add configuration parameter for selecting the gpu
+4. Add notebook for selecting best network and inspecting results
-4. When loading the data it should be loaded only up to an index, since we dont want to reload morphed solutions results
+5. When loading the data it should be loaded only up to an index, since we dont want to reload morphed solutions results

 Improvements:

 1. Add raytune distribution
 2. Add tolerance checker as stopper